 All activities are authorised and conducted using operational systems that are adequate for the recording, valuation and settlement of all transactions.
 Security measures are in place to prevent access of unauthorised persons.
-In line with generally accepted good risk management practices, the Group has an adequate segregation of duties in respect of dealing, confirmation, settlement and risk exposure measurement.
+In line with generally accepted good risk management practices, the Group has and adequate segregation of duties in respect if dealing, confirmation, settlement and risk exposure measurement.

-Counterparty limits
+Counterparty risk

-This risk arises from a counter party to a transaction failing to meet punctually a financial commitment.
-The risk is managed in the dealing room, by allotting counter party trading limits on foreign exchange, capital market, and the money market transactions.
+This risk arises from a counterparty to a transaction failing to meet punctually a financial commitment.
+The risk is managed in the dealing room, by allotting counterparty trading limits on foreign exchange, capital market and the money market transactions.
 The risk manager monitors these limits daily and reports deviations to relevant executive management.